tannerdolby/tannerdolby.com/src/writing/fibonacci-sequence.md

 ---
 title: Generate a Fibonacci sequence
-date: 2021-08-13
+date: 2022-02-08
-datetime: 2021-08-13 00:00:00 Z
+datetime: 2022-02-08 00:00:00 Z
 tags:
-  - javascript
+  - cpp
 permalink: "/writing/{{ title | slug }}/"
-preview: The Fibonacci sequence is a series of numbers where each number in the sequence is the sum of the two preceding numbers.
-This sequence begins with 0 and 1.
+preview: The Fibonacci sequence is a series of numbers where each number in the sequence is the sum of the two preceding numbers, with the sequence beginning with 0 and 1.
 ---

 {{ preview }} In mathematics, the Fibonacci numbers form the sequence, where numbers (n) are greater than 1 (n > 1).